KuoLiu5951/no_bug/Project2/README.md

      -- The "Hint" button can be used when the player have no idea.

      -- "Num_cards" label: display the number of cards left in the card_set.

+     --"Score" field : display the score in game.
 ## Implementations Details

 ## Meeting